faranik/go_chase_it/README.md

 # Project Description

 This project is part of the *Robotics Software Engineering* scholar course offered at Udacity.
+It explores, gazebo, rviz and ROS.

 ## Summary of Tasks
 In this project, two ROS packages are created: the drive_bot and the ball_chaser.
 Here are the caracteristics of the designed robot and its environment: